-We’ve discussed Change Management before along with the various aspects that should not be underestimated when undertaking it.
-In today’s post, we will relook Change Management through the lenses of WNDYR’s Thinking Framework.
-We’ll also explore how those implementing Change Management efforts may need to factor in the effects of their efforts on leadership, processes, systems and individual employees.
+We’ve discussed Change Management before, along with various aspects that need attention when undertaking it.
+Here, we’ll look at Change Management through the lenses of WNDYR’s Thinking Framework.
+We’ll also explore how those implementing change need to acknowledge the effects of their efforts on leadership, processes and systems, and individual employees.

-In other words, the purpose of Change Management is to implement strategies for effecting change, controlling change and helping people to adapt to change.
-If employees do not adopt the change, it is likely that the implementation of new systems will have little success.
+In other words, the purpose of Change Management is to implement strategies for effecting change, controlling change, and helping people to adapt to change.
+If employees do not adopt the change, the implementation of new systems will likely have little success.

 Change Management and Leadership

 Change, in general, is demanding.
-With that said, any change effort or shift in strategy that appears unstable or poorly thought-out is especially likely to incur significant resistance from employees.
-Even more damagingly, it’s also likely to taint the reputations of their leaders which affects organisational health in the long run.
+With that said, any change effort or shift in strategy that appears unstable or poorly thought-out is especially likely to incur significant resistance from employees and even taint the reputations of their Leadership.
+Both of these affects organizational health in the long run.

-As a leader of a company or team that this going through a Change Management process, it is vital to be able to sufficiently answer the question, “What’s the rationale behind why we need to change?”
+As a leader of a company or team undergoing organizational changes, you should be able to sufficiently answer the question, “What’s the rationale behind our change?”

-While it appears to be a simple enough question to answer, many leaders struggle and get stuck.
-Unfortunately, doing so leads means many of their teammates won’t comprehend the rationale behind their leaders’ Change Management efforts—or their strategies in general.
+While this question seems simple enough to answer, many leaders struggle.
+Unfortunately, doing so means many of teammates won’t comprehend the rationale behind Change Management efforts—or their leader’s strategies in general.

-Fundamentally, clarity is key—leaders are required to unpack the rationale of why his change is happening along with the reasons why employees need to participate.
-More so, leaders have to be clear concerning the why while giving employees a clear view of the rationale behind their decisions.
-Clarity is key – leaders are required to unpack why change is happening along with the reasons why employees need to participate.
+Fundamentally, clarity is key—leaders are required to unpack the rationale of why a change is happening along with the reasons why employees need to participate.
+More so, leaders have to be clear concerning the why, while giving employees a clear view of the rationale behind their decisions.

 The Process of Change

-Processes and systems are overwhelmingly affected by Change Management efforts.
-Although it may seem daunting, plotting out the process of the change to come is a crucial factor in whether adoption of the new systems is successful or not.
+Change Management efforts overwhelmingly affect Processes and Systems.
+Although it may seem daunting, plotting out the process of the change to come is a crucial factor in whether adoption of the new system is successful or not.

 Having your approach clearly laid and planned out allows you to measure:

-- the efficiency of your process for documenting change, and
+- the efficiency of your process for documenting change

 Individual Change Management

 Considering Change Management from an Individual lens revolves around understanding the ways people generally experience change and the strategies they employ to adapt to these changes successfully.
-Unless proactive support and guidance are provided through the changes the projects bring, embracing change is left to chance.
+Unless proactive support and guidance are present through the changes the projects bring, embracing change is up to chance.

 Additionally, having knowledge of what helps people make successful transitions is paramount.

-Drawing on disciplines like psychology, for example, offers insights and frameworks from which teams can apply action to drive individual change.
+Disciplines like psychology, for example, offer insights and frameworks from which teams can apply action to drive individual change.

-Essentially, Change Management removes the chance from change by providing employees with the preparation, support and skills they need to succeed in change.
+Essentially, Change Management removes the failed adoptions and chance by providing employees with the preparation, support, and skills they need to succeed in change.

-However, it’s up to the individuals themselves to take responsibility for their attitude towards change, ensure they complete the tasks assigned by their Change Management consultant and to recognise when they need to speak up and ask for help.
+However, it’s up to the individuals themselves to take responsibility for their attitude towards change, ensure they complete the tasks assigned by their Change Management consultant, and recognize when they need to speak up and ask for help.

-Change Management is an essential approach for any organization to utilize as they set off on their digital transformation journey.
+Change Management is an essential approach for any organization as they set off on their digital transformation journey.